JusticeIL/S-Emulator1/readme.md

 This project is a simple emulator for the S-language, developed as part of a university Java programming assignment.
 It includes:

-- A (deprecated) **console UI module** that provides the interactive menu, validates user input, and prints program output.
 - A **GUI module** that provides an interactive GUI, handles user input, and displays program output better than a console.
 - An **engine module** that holds the emulator logic:
   - program representation (model).